kimwalisch/primesum/README.md

 </table>

-The benchmarks above were run on an Intel Core i7-6700 CPU (4 x 3.4 GHz) from 2015 using a Linux x64 operating system and primecount was compiled using GCC 5.2.
+The benchmarks above were run on an Intel Core i7-6700 CPU (4 x 3.4 GHz) from 2015 using a Linux x64 operating system and primesum was compiled using GCC 5.2.

 Build instructions (Unix-like OSes)